basnijholt/nijho.lt/content/post/homelab-explained/index.md

 [^nix-lag]: Yes, [nixpkgs is the largest and most up-to-date package repository](https://repology.org/repositories/graphs) there is.
 Even so, I follow `nixos-unstable`, and a new version only reaches me once it is merged, built, and tested, and the channel moves forward, which usually takes a couple of days.
 Updates that trigger large rebuilds go through a staging branch first and take longer, and not every package gets updated as quickly as the popular ones.
 With Docker, I can run a release the day upstream publishes it.

-What my 2024 hardware post never explained is the thing friends actually ask me about: how do I reach all of it?
-I open `https://mealie.lab.nijho.lt` on my phone to look up a recipe, and it works the same at home, on a train, or on hotel Wi-Fi in another country, with a valid padlock in the address bar.
-If a stranger on the internet tries the same address, they get nothing.

 This post tries to explain it all.
 I wrote it for people who have never set up a reverse proxy or a VPN, so every piece gets a short explanation before I show how I configured it.
-I deliberately made it comprehensive, with enough detail that you could reproduce the whole setup.
+I deliberately made it comprehensive, with enough detail to build something similar yourself.
 That also makes it long, so read the parts you find interesting and skip the rest; if you already know what DNS or WireGuard is, skip ahead.

 If it is too long, send it to your AI agent, discuss it, and figure out together which parts make sense for your own network.